wikimedia-gadgets/twinkle/CONTRIBUTING.md

 ### Submitting your pull request

 When you are ready to submit, make sure you created a new branch, commit your changes, push your changes to your GitHub fork, then [initiate a pull request (PR)](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) by visiting one of the GitHub repos and clicking "Compare & pull request" in the message that appears at the top.

 The title of your pull request should be the module you are proposing changes to, a colon and a space, followed by a brief but descriptive explanation of what the changes do, such as:

     xfd: Prevent sysops from deleting the main page

 The usual rule of thumb is that a good subject line will complete the sentence "*If applied, this commit will...*"  The full commit message is a good place to explain further details, both for reviewers and anyone in the future, specifically focusing on *why* the changes are being made, not *how*.
 There are many guides to writing good commit messages, one particularly helpful one is by @cbeams: <https://chris.beams.io/posts/git-commit/>.

-If you made multiple commits while working on the same feature, it's a good idea to [squash and rebase your commits](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) before submitting your PR.
-Separate ideas or enhancements should be different commits, and entirely separate concepts should be different pull requests.
-For example, if you made three commits while changing the pulldown options in `twinkleprotect.js` and `twinklebatchprotect.js`, those should be squashed into one commit, but if you also disabled loading `twinklespeedy.js` and `twinklexfd.js` on the mainpage, that should be a separate pull request.
-See also [how to file a bug report or feature request](README.md#how-to-file-a-bug-report-or-feature-request).
+For quicker and easier reviewing, please consider splitting large pull requests into multiple smaller ones.

 ### Style guideline